 7.4.
 American Armigers and the idea of Nobility:

-Our Society accepts only blazons and emblazonments of basic achievements for assumed arms: shield, crest, motto, and badge.
-The Society does not accept blazons or emblazonments of personal assumed arms which describe supporters, mantles, robes of estate, or helm and crown configurations that are emblematic of nobility or any other status inconsistent with the American principles of equality.
+For American Armigers, our Society accepts only blazons and emblazonments of basic achievements for assumed arms: shield, crest, motto, and badge.
+The Society does not accept blazons or emblazonments of personal assumed arms which describe supporters, mantles, robes of estate, or helm and crown configurations that are emblematic of nobility or any other status inconsistent with the American Principles of Equality.

 As similarly defined by the Armorial Register - International Register of Arms, the Society of American Armigers is of the view that it is inappropriate for a person who has purchased what purports to be a souvenir plot of land in Scotland or Ireland amounting to little more than a novelty certificate to call himself (or be referred to by others) as 'Laird' or 'Lord'.
 This applies to the female equivalents.
 Where a person has changed their first name to any form of the name which might be mistaken for a title, The Society will ensure that for clarity the first name is highlighted as being nothing more than a first name and is not a title.